 Led by Conservation Manager, Stacia Pieroni, and in partnership with APE Malaysia, a social enterprise focusing on improving wildlife habitat and captive welfare, the Kansas City Zoo has initiated a long-term habitat restoration project in the Kinabatangan rainforest of Borneo.
 The wildlife sanctuary that is under restoration is home to orangutans, pygmy elephants, gibbons, proboscis monkeys, hundreds of tropical birds, mammals, reptiles and even more species of plants.

-The Kansas City Zoo currently has two restoration sites totaling roughly 5.5 acres where young fast growing saplings are being planted in order to restore the canopy of the rainforest.
+The Kansas City Zoo currently has three restoration sites totaling roughly 14.5 acres where young fast growing saplings are being planted in order to restore the canopy of the rainforest.
 These young saplings will grow to towering heights within a few short years helping to create a corridor for local wildlife to move around the forest freely.

 To learn more about APE Malaysia please visit their website here: www.apemalaysia.com